wavemaker/docs/learn/on-premise/extensions/mb-prerequisites.md

 ### Deliverables

 WaveMaker team will share the following packages along with access keys.
-You should download the below package and be ready with keys before starting the installation at setup instance.
+You should be ready by downloading below package and key files before starting the installation at JumpBox

 - MockingBird Helm Package
 - SHA1SUM file of MockingBird Helm Package